pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 <a class="anchor" id="P"></a>
 ### P

+"But I need to hear it from someone else
+Because I wouldn't believe myself"
+--Joe P, *French Blonde*

 “Not ‘rich, but still nice’, nice *because* she’s rich, you know?
 Hell, if I had all this money,” [throws arms wide] “I’d be nice too!"
 --Chung Sook, *Parasite*, 2019